Dakshmrigwani/Electro.github.io/README.md

 # ElectroNew
-this is the electro website where i am using bootstrap and reactjs and redux toolkit as well
+this is the electro website where i am using bootstrap, reactjs, yup , formik and redux toolkit